Different types of psoriasis cause different symptoms. It can appear as thickened, discolored plaques that may be itchy.

-Psoriasis is an inflammatory disease that involves skin changes.
+Psoriasis is an inflammatory condition that involves skin changes.
 It can also affect the joints.

-Depending on the type of psoriasis, skin changes often affect the:
+Depending on the type of psoriasis, skin changes often affect the following areas:

 - other areas where the skin folds

 However, psoriasis can affect any area of the skin and also the nails.
 The symptoms tend to come and go.
 When symptoms get worse for a period, doctors refer to this as a flare.